Digital Agriculture Month In Review: Connecting the Digital Picture to Real Stories

 Ms. Farzana Yasmeen, Monitoring and Evaluation Specialist, USAID/Bangladesh

-Farzana Yasmeen is the Monitoring and Evaluation Specialist in USAID/Bangladesh’s Economic Growth Office.
+Farzana Yasmeen is a Senior Advisor for Monitoring, Evaluation and Learning (MEL) in USAID/Bangladesh’s Economic Growth Office.
 Farzana has been a strong proponent of digital data collection for years helping both the Economic Growth Office and USAID implementing partners adopt digital solutions that save time and money.
-She’s fully invested in digital solutions and uses them at work and at home to improve transparency efforts...even with her own family.
+She’s fully invested in digital solutions and uses them at work and for charitable endeavors.

 Mr. Abdoulaye Dia, Agricultural Specialist, USAID/Senegal